• Skip to main content

 My goal this week is to keep working through my recipes stash that I started with last week’s goals.
 I’m cleaning out so many accumulated recipes, pages ripped from magazines, printouts from online, etc. I made a really good start last week and want to keep going.

 Do you have a homemaking goal this week?
 Please share it in the comments!
-If you need inspiration, you can find it in A Quiet Simple Life Planner & Guidebook.
+If you need inspiration, you can find it in my shop under All Products for Women.

 Reader Interactions